-Welcome to the fifth, and final, profile in our chef series!
-Jason and Nicole Sawatsky are the Chef owners of The Yellow Pear in St. Catharines, ON.
-The Yellow Pear represents many iterations of farm-to-table food: it is a food truck, event catering, AND an extremely popular brunch spot in St. Catharines, ON.
+Welcome to the fifth, and final, chef profile in our 100km Foods Brand Ambassador series!
+Jason and Nicole Sawatsky are the chef owners of The Yellow Pear, a local food champion establishment in St. Catharines, ON.

 School ended and they parted ways, forging their own paths working in kitchens across Toronto and Southern Ontario.
-A few years later, Nicole reached out again to Jay on a whim to ask him on a date.
+A few years later, Nicole reached out again to Jason on a whim to ask him on a date.
 Two weeks later, they’d moved in together!
 Now, they are coming up to their ten year wedding anniversary.

 The Evolution of The Yellow Pear